 • Receive an email from MatterHackers with a special code.
 This code will serve as your processing ticket and must be included in your package, along with the form in Step 4 and your printed parts.
 Failure to pack your code, form and parts will result in a delay.

-• DSH begins processing orders the second and fourth Tuesday of every month.
+• DSH begins processing orders the first Tuesday of every month.
 This excludes holidays.

 • i.e. If your package arrives just before the week that Christmas falls on the fourth Tuesday of December, then your parts will be processed later in the week.
 Refer to the schedule posted on the Processing Ticket product page for accurate dates.